General FAQs About Surgery

 What is arthroscopy?

-Arthroscopy is a form of minimally invasive surgery within joints like the shoulder, elbow or knee.
-It involves making a few small incisions each about an inch in length and using a fiber optic camera and a series of instruments that are about the size of a pencil to repair damaged tissues inside joints.
+Arthroscopy is a form of minimally invasive surgery within joints like the shoulder or elbow.
+It involves making a few small incisions each about a centimeter in length and using a fiber optic camera and a series of instruments that are about the size of a pencil to repair damaged tissues inside joints.
 Most people can go home on the same day as their arthroscopic procedure.

 I often use the example of building a ship in a bottle to help people visualize what arthroscopy is like.
-The surgeon accomplishes all of the same objectives as open surgeries but with small, specialized instruments designed specifically to work through narrow openings.
+The surgeon accomplishes all the same goals as open surgeries but with small, specialized instruments designed specifically to work through narrow openings.

 How long will my surgery take?